minawaeltanagho/Fields_and_Wave_Propagation_EECG252_Assignment/README.md

 ylabel("Surface Charge Density (C/m^2)");
 ```

-*Figure 1.6: MATLAB results part 2.*

-We can compare between the hand analysis at equations (1.26), (1.27) and (1.28) and the MATLAB results; they agree with each other.
+We can compare between the hand analysis at equations (1.26), (1.27), and (1.28) and the MATLAB results — they agree with each other.

 ---